themattinthehatt/daart/README.md

 [![Documentation Status](https://readthedocs.org/projects/daart/badge/?version=latest)](https://daart.readthedocs.io/en/latest/?badge=latest)
 [![DOI](https://zenodo.org/badge/334987729.svg)](https://zenodo.org/badge/latestdoi/334987729)

 A collection of tools for the discrete classification of animal behaviors using low-dimensional representations of videos (such as skeletons provided by tracking algorithms).
 Our approach combines strong supervision, weak supervision, and self-supervision to improve model performance.
 See the preprint [here](https://www.biorxiv.org/content/10.1101/2021.06.16.448685v1) for more details.
 This repo currently supports fitting the following types of base models on behavioral time series data:
 * Dense MLP network with initial 1D convolutional layer
 * RNNs - both LSTMs and GRUs
 * Temporal Convolutional Networks (TCNs)

+See the [documentation](https://daart.readthedocs.io/) to get started!

 If you use daart in your analysis of behavioral data, please cite our preprint!